JakeRoyRandall/meeting-minutes-perl/README.md

 `--contains TEXT` is an optional case-insensitive literal filter for visible action content.
 The value is decoded as UTF-8, trimmed, and limited to 200 characters; it is never treated as a regular expression.
 It runs after redaction and speaker filtering but before deduplication, so JSON records preserve source line numbers and report the visible search text.
 With `--redact`, JSON reports `"[search filter redacted]"` instead of echoing the filter value.

 `--csv` exports actions with fixed `line,speaker,text,count,lines` columns using RFC 4180 quoting and CRLF records.
 It uses the active speaker/contains/redaction/dedupe filters; without deduplication, `count` and `lines` are both the first line only. `--actions-only` is accepted but redundant.
 CSV cannot be combined with `--json` or `--markdown`.

+`--lines START:END` restricts action extraction to an inclusive positive source-line interval (each endpoint is at most 1,000,000).
+Endpoints beyond the input are allowed and can produce an empty action list; malformed or reversed intervals are rejected.
+Counts and speaker summaries still describe the full input.
+The window is applied before `--contains` and deduplication, and composes with all output modes.